 - Watch air quality

 Poor air quality with high levels of ozone and particle pollution can worsen asthma symptoms and trigger asthma attacks.
-Watch for the Air Quality Index (AQI) during your local news, or check out this daily map with warnings for cities having a poor AQI day, provided by the Environmental Protection Agency.
+Watch for the Air Quality Index (AQI) during your local news provided by the Environmental Protection Agency.
 If the AQI in your community is poor, consider limiting outdoor activities.

 - A little cleaning can go a long way